 What is not Patentable: Laws of nature, physical phenomena, Abstract ideas, Literary (dramatic, musical, and artistic works), those inventions that are useful or offensive to the public.

-Fully complete the MTA Request Form and email it to email@example.com copying your Principal Investigator if applicable.
+Fully complete the MTA Request Form for incoming materials and email it to email@example.com copying your Principal Investigator if applicable.

-MTAs were previously requested using a paper form, and a Lab Manager, grad student, faculty, or other employee working with the materials may have requested the MTA directly from IAO.
+Incoming MTAs were previously requested using a paper-based Incoming MTA Request Form, and a Lab Manager, grad student, faculty, or other employee working with the materials may have requested the MTA directly from IAO.
 Phoebe replaces the former Material Request Form.
 CSS/Department Research Administrators are now responsible for creating the Phoebe record for new incoming MTA requests, and the material user will be responsible for completing the Questions tab prior to submission to IAO.

 For general Phoebe proposal preparation instructions, visit Phoebe Proposal Development guidance.
 This guidance will focus on the specifics of Material Transfer Agreements and will highlight the differences in requirements.